-The ci element uses the type attribute to specify the type of object that it represents.
-Valid types include integer, rational, real, float, complex, constant, and more generally, any of the names of the MathML container elements (e.g. vector) or their type values.
-The definitionURL and encoding attributes can be used to extend the definition of ci to include other types.
-For example, a more advanced use might require a complex-vector.
+The ci element uses the type attribute to specify the basic type of object that it represents.
+While any CDATA string is a valid type, the predefined types include "integer", "rational", "real", , "complex", "complex-polar", "complex-cartesian", "constant", and more generally, any of the names of the MathML container elements (e.g. vector) or their type values.
+For a more advanced treatment of types, the type attribute is inappropriate.
+Advanced types require significant structure of their own (for example, vector(complex)) and are probably best constructed as mathematical objects and then associated with a MathML expression through use of the semantics element.
+Additional information on this topic is planned.
+See the MathML website for more information.